Member

 Special place to stay

-The 17th-century inn is surrounded by two acres of land on which Alan and Caroline, with gardener Kirsty, grow fruits, vegetables, herbs and flowers for The Holcombe’s hyper‑seasonal menus.
-What can’t be cultivated on‑site is sourced from local Somerset producers.
-The same ethos extends to the meat and fish.
+The 17th-century inn is surrounded by two acres of land that is the source of fruit, veg, herbs and flowers for The Holcombe’s uber-seasonal menus.
+What can’t be cultivated on-site is sourced from local producers.

-Trencherman’s tip: extend your trip by booking one of the gorgeous country‑chic guestrooms or dog-friendly lodges.
+Trencherman’s tip: Book one of the gorgeous rural-luxe guestrooms or dog-friendly lodges to extend your visit.

 Share The Holcombe